ramihani96/Moneyball/README.md

 # Introduction
-* In this project, we will apply basic Data Science concepts like ( Data Wrangling - Exploratory Data Analysis __(EDA)__ - Data Transformations ) to a Database on __Baseball__ Teams, players and seasons created by __Sean Lahman.__ <br>
+* In this project, we will apply basic Data Science concepts like __(Data Wrangling - Exploratory Data Analysis - Data Transformations)__ to a Database on Baseball Teams, players and seasons created by __Sean Lahman.__ <br>

 ## A Bit of Background
-* We’ll be looking at data about teams in Major League Baseball.
-Teams win games by scoring more runs than their adversary.
-In principle, better players are costlier, so teams that want good players need to spend more money.
-Teams that spend the most, frequently win the most.
+* We’ll be looking at data about teams in __Major League Baseball.__ Teams win games by scoring more runs than their adversary.
+In principle, better players are __costlier__, so teams that want good players need to __spend more money.__ Teams that spend the most, frequently win the most.
 So, the question is, __How can a Team that can't spend so much win?__

 ### For More Information, __Check__ :
 * [Wikipidea](https://en.wikipedia.org/wiki/Moneyball). <br>